Dinah Shore: Marriage and children

 Shore was married to actor George Montgomery from 1943 to 1962.
 She gave birth to daughter Melissa Ann "Missy" Montgomery, in January 1948.
 Later the couple adopted a son, John David "Jody" Montgomery.
 Missy Montgomery also became an actress.

 George Jacobs, in his memoir Mr. S about Frank Sinatra, for whom he worked as a longtime valet, claimed Shore and Sinatra had a long-standing affair in the 1950s.
 After her divorce in 1963 from Montgomery, she briefly married professional tennis player Maurice F. Smith.
 Her romances of the later 1960s involved comedian Dick Martin, singer Eddie Fisher, and actor Rod Taylor.

-In the early 1970s, Shore had a happy six-year public romance with actor Burt Reynolds, who was 20 years her junior.
-After the relationship cooled, the tabloids linked Shore with other younger men, including Wayne Rogers, Andy Williams, and Ron Ely.
+Starting in 1971, Shore had a six-year public romance with actor Burt Reynolds, who was 20 years her junior.

 Her daughter, Melissa Montgomery, is the owner of the rights to most of Shore's television series.
 In March 2003, PBS presented MWAH!
 The Best of The Dinah Shore Show 1956–1963, an hour-long special of early color videotaped footage of Shore in duets with guests Ella Fitzgerald, Jack Lemmon, Frank Sinatra, Bing Crosby, Pearl Bailey, George Burns, Groucho Marx, Peggy Lee, and Mahalia Jackson.
-Black-and-white kinescopes, as well as color videotapes of The Dinah Shore Chevy Show, are frequently aired on Jewish Life Television.

 Golf

 Shore, who played golf, was a longtime supporter of women's professional golf.
 In 1972, she helped found the Colgate Dinah Shore Golf Tournament, which, in its current identity as the Chevron Championship, remains one of the major golf tournaments on the LPGA Tour.
-Until 2022, the tournament was held each spring at Mission Hills Country Club, near Shore's former home in Rancho Mirage, California.
+Until 2022, the tournament was held each spring at Mission Hills Country Club, near Shore's former home in Palm Springs, California.
 The event moved to Texas in 2023 at the behest of the new sponsor.
 Mission Hills’ Dinah Shore Course is currently host of the Galleri Classic, a 78-man, 54-hole no-cut tournament on the PGA Tour Champions for players over 50.

 Shore was the first female member of the Hillcrest Country Club in Los Angeles.

 In acknowledgment of her contributions to golf, Shore was elected an honorary member of the LPGA Hall of Fame in 1994.
 Shore became a member of the World Golf Hall of Fame when it absorbed the LPGA Hall in 1998.
 She received the 1993 Old Tom Morris Award from the Golf Course Superintendents Association of America, GCSAA's highest honor.

 In 1963, she hired mid-century modern architect Donald Wexler to design her home in Palm Springs.
 The house was sold to actor Leonardo DiCaprio in 2014 for almost $5.5 million.